WICG/turtledove/FLEDGE_extended_PA_reporting.md

 usage and whole-auction metrics rather than those specific to a particular function execution or the winning bid.

-First, the new `reserved.once` event-type is a special value that, for each sub-auction, selects a random invocation of `generateBid()` and of `scoreAd()` independently, and reports private aggregation contributions with that event only from those executions.
-(In case of a multi-seller auction, the top-level auction will have a single `scoreAd()` invocation selected as well).
+First, the new `reserved.once` event-type is a special value that, for each (sub)auction, selects a random invocation of `generateBid()` and of `scoreAd()` independently, and reports private aggregation contributions with that event only from those executions.
+(In case of an auction with component auctions, the top-level auction will have a single `scoreAd()` invocation selected as well).

 The event may not be used in `reportWin()` or `reportResult()`; since those already run at most once per auction level, `reserved.always` may be used instead.